• Skip to primary navigation

 What type of vodka works best?

-You can also try flavored vodka.
+Pain or you can also try flavored vodka.
 That's another way to customize the taste of this sangria.
-The possibilities are endless!
+There are so many vodka falvors now, the possibilities are endless!

 You'll see my tropical variation if you click to the left on the image slider above where I used Limoncello (instead of vodka) peaches, pineapples, papaya and cran-pineapple juice for a more tropical flavor.
 Campsite luau anyone??